stewartyoung/DeepRL-PM/README.md

 # A Deep Reinforcement Learning Framework for Portfolio Management
-A public repository for my University of Warwick MSc Computer Science dissertation, based of the work of https://arxiv.org/abs/1706.10059
+A public repository for my University of Warwick MSc Computer Science dissertation, based of the work of Jiang et. al - https://arxiv.org/abs/1706.10059.